-Government unsure how many got cost of living payment overseas
+'Unfortunate': Number of overseas Kiwis who pocketed cost of living payment unknown

 "For every dollar that's being wasted in this way, that's $1 that could have been used here in New Zealand, either as tax relief for hardworking Kiwis or frontline services that are stretched," Willis said.

-The one-off $350 sweetener was announced as part of the government's $1 billion cost-of-living relief package in Budget 2022.
+The one-off $350 sweetener was announced as part of the Government's $1 billion cost-of-living relief package in Budget 2022.

 Warning of payments' impact on IRD operations